mpark20/cse493g1-proj/README.md

 ### Slice Extraction + Normalization
 Normalization images, scaling pixels to be between 0 and 1, standardizes the input values.
 These steps lead to faster training and increased generalization.
-Then, the middle slices are taken from the axial view.
+We first normalized the image data, then extracted middle slices from the axial view.

 ### Data Augmentation
 Incorporating data augmentation adds regularization to model training, which prevents overfitting and therefore increases testing accuracy.
 We introduced a 25% probability of removing various patches in the images.